- Soil Association

 1. Organic chickens are kept in smaller flocks:

-2. Truly free range with access to the outdoors:
+2. Truly free-range with access to the outdoors:

-Another difference between free-range and organic is that organic poultry must have continuous and easy daytime access to an outdoor range covered with suitable vegetation.
+Organic chickens must have continuous and easy daytime access to an outdoor range covered with suitable vegetation.
 The only exception to this is in adverse weather conditions.

 Range size and quality: